SAP/jenkins-library/documentation/docs/steps/cloudFoundryCreateServiceKey.md

 ## Prerequisites

-* Cloud Foundry organization, space and user are available
+* Cloud Foundry API endpoint, organization, space, user and service instance are available
 * Credentials have been configured in Jenkins with a dedicated Id

 ## ${docGenParameters}